Bad Nenndorf interrogation centre: Smith

 The court martial of Captain John Stuart Smith of the Royal Army Medical Corps (RAMC) opened on 7 April 1948 in Hamburg, West Germany.
-He was accused of having abused nine German detainees during the exceptionally harsh winter of 1946-47, allowing prisoners to be subjected to cruel treatment, including having cold water thrown over them, depriving them of boots, and making them continually scrub the cell floors.
+He was accused of having abused nine German detainees during the exceptionally harsh winter of 1946–47, allowing prisoners to be subjected to cruel treatment, including having cold water thrown over them, depriving them of boots, and making them continually scrub the cell floors.
 Two of the nine detainees were said to have died from this treatment.

 Over 40 witnesses were called by the prosecution and defence.
 The court martial heard accounts of physical abuse from a number of prisoners, some of whom sustained serious physical injuries such as frostbite.
 One of the former interrogators at Bad Nenndorf testified that some of the Army warders at the camp were themselves ex-convicts.
 For his part, Smith denied any responsibility for the abuse, and described the camp as a "bestial hole" which was "full of people who, unknown to him, were being brutally treated".
 He testified that he had been sent one prisoner who was suffering from meningitis, but had been unable to obtain an ambulance to transport him to hospital.

-The court martial dismissed three of the charges of professional neglect against Capt Smith before the conclusion of the trial.
+The court martial dismissed three of the charges of professional neglect against Smith before the conclusion of the trial.
 It found him not guilty of the two counts of manslaughter or six of the eleven counts of professional neglect.
-However, it found him guilty of five of the neglect charges, and he was sentenced to be Dismissed from Service.
+However, it found him guilty of five of the neglect charges, and he was sentenced to be dismissed from service.